tronprotocol/pm/TRON Core Devs Meetings/Meeting 70.md

     Second, the wallet side.
 WalletConnect is a general protocol implemented by many wallets.
 Existing wallets only validate the hex chainId, and passing a decimal chainId may fail validation, so wallets must make a compatibility change to accept both hex and decimal.

     Once wallets are updated, the web SDK `walletconnect-tron` needs to be updated in sync.
-It could keep passing hex, but from a spec standpoint it should standardize on decimal, including the chainId passed on connect and the internally defined network map.
+It should standardize on decimal, including the chainId passed on connect and the internally defined network map.
 Further downstream is TronWallet Adapter, which wraps `walletconnect-tron`; wherever the adapter defines the chainId also needs to be standardized to decimal.

     These are the required changes.
 DApps change as needed: if a DApp wraps WalletConnect calls itself and hardcodes `tron:` plus the hex chainId in its code, it has to change to decimal manually, otherwise it will be inconsistent with the updated WalletConnect protocol and stop working correctly.